pwnedbyisa/writeups/bandit/lvl14.md

+> Netcat <br>
-- The password for the next level can be retrieved by submitting the password of the current level to port 30000 on localhost.
+> The password for the next level can be retrieved by submitting the password of the current level to port 30000 on localhost.
 ```bash
 cd /etc/bandit_pass
 cat bandit14